AlankarShukla1/BHARATINTERN/README.md

 # BHARATINTERN
-2 of the internship tasks
+2 of the internship tasks...
-these are the 2 tasks that were allotted to me. one of which is a simple temprature converter and second one is homepage of netflix.
+These are the 2 tasks that were allotted to me:
+a) simple temprature converter b) second one is homepage of netflix.